Perhaps you have a chronic or difficult problem, or maybe you feel

 Humanistic and experiential therapies—These therapies are based on the theory that people are growing and self-actualizing.
-Experiential therapists use emotionally-charged, experience-based techniques to effect change, while humanistic therapists concentrate on creating a safe place for the patient.
+Experiential therapists use emotionally-charged, experience-based techniques to effect change, while humanistic therapists concentrate on creating a safe place.

 Psychoanalytic and psychodynamic therapies—These therapies explore unconscious conflicts and defense mechanisms that hinder adult behavior.

 Family therapy or family systems therapy—This type of therapy is concerned with looking at the dynamics of relationships within the family unit.